Opsin: Pinopsins

 The first Pineal Opsin (Pinopsin) was found in the chicken pineal gland.
 It is a blue sensitive opsin (λ_{max} = 470 nm).

 Pineal opsins have a wide range of expression in the brain, most notably in the pineal region.

 Vertebrate Ancient (VA) opsin

 Vertebrate Ancient (VA) opsin has three isoforms VA short (VAS), VA medium (VAM), and VA long (VAL).
 It is expressed in the inner retina, within the horizontal and amacrine cells, as well as the pineal organ and habenular region of the brain.
 It is sensitive to approximately 500 nm [14], found in most vertebrate classes, but not in mammals.

 Parapinopsins

 The first parapinopsin (PP) was found in the parapineal organ of the catfish.
-The parapinopsin of lamprey is a UV-sensitive opsin (λ_{max} = 370 nm).
+The parapinopsin of lamprey is a bistable UV-sensitive opsin (λ_{max} = 370 nm) that stays active until it is illuminated by green (500 nm) light.
+The switch-like behavior makes it attractive as an optogenetic tool.
 The teleosts have two groups of parapinopsins, one is sensitive to UV (λ_{max} = 360-370 nm), the other is sensitive to blue (λ_{max} = 460-480 nm) light.